juangrukat/csvtts/README.txt

 CSV to TTS Converter is a user-friendly tool that allows you to:
 - Load CSV files and select specific columns containing text to convert
 - Generate high-quality speech audio using OpenAI's TTS API
-- Process individual files or batch process multiple CSV files
+- Process multiple files automatically with built-in batch processing
 - Preview audio before processing large files
 - Export generated audio files to a location of your choice